 Harnessing the significant learning in this area and adopting a more strategic approach has the best potential of improving outcomes for children and young people.

-The Department of Children and Youth Affairs has been at the forefront of driving strategic developments in Prevention and Early Intervention in recent years.
+The Department of Children, Equality, Disability, Integration and Youth has been at the forefront of driving strategic developments in Prevention and Early Intervention in recent years.
 In 2016, the Department proposed and hosted an EU Peer Review over several days in Dublin Castle with the EU Commission, 10 Member States and domestic stakeholders.
 The theme of this was harnessing PEI to improve children’s outcomes and address child poverty.

 This initiative builds on this review, the development of strategic implementation structures such as the Children and Young People Services Committees (CYPSC), and learnings harnessed from over a decade of investment in Prevention and Early Intervention in order to improve outcomes for children, young people and their families.